Coronavirus and mental wellbeing

 - offering to help someone you know with learning something new or sharing a skill – using technology to connect such as video calling

 - volunteering in your community, where it is safe to do so.

 Paying more attention to the present moment can improve your mental wellbeing.
 This includes your thoughts and feelings, your body and the world around you.
 Some people call this awareness "mindfulness".
 Mindfulness can help you enjoy life more and understand yourself better.
 It can positively change the way you feel about life and how you approach challenges.

-Read more about mindfulness, including steps you can take to be more mindful in your everyday life.
+Read more about mindfulness on the NHS website, including steps you can take to be more mindful in your everyday life.

-In addition to the resources above, further information and support as well as positive ideas to keep mentally well are available here:
+In addition to the resources above, further information and support as well as positive ideas to keep mentally well are available on these websites: